-1. Restart your iPhone
+2. Restart your iPhone

-A simple reboot often fixes a lot of bugs flying about in a device which has been running on for extended periods of time.
+A simple reboot often fixes a lot of bugs flying about in a device that has been running on for extended periods of time.
 So, if your iPhone has not been rebooted in a while, you should give this a go and see if it resolves the issue.

 - Press and hold either of the volume buttons and side button until the Power-off slider appears.